EU Funding & Tenders Portal

 • if you registered a phone number, then select Mobile Phone + SMS

-• if you registered a security key or trusted platform, select it at the bottom of the list
+• if you registered a security key or trusted platform, including a passkey generated on your mobile device, select it at the bottom of the list

 You can still log in to the portal with just your password, but when accessing you will be prompted to use or to deactivate it:

-Click on 1 to sign in, and you will be presented with the list of available methods to authenticate using a second factor, or click on 2 to deactivate the 2-step validation.
+Click on 1 to sign in, and you will be presented with the list of available methods to authenticate using a second factor, or click on 2 to deactivate the 2-step validation by providing the answer to your questions.

 Once authenticated, you will be able to access any of the applications in the left-side navigation menu without further validation while your current Funding & Tenders Portal session remains active.